Where and How to Recycle or Dispose of Christmas Trees in North Carolina after Christmas

 - residents with a current

 solid waste decal can bring their trees, beginning Wednesday, December

 26, from 7 am until 7 pm to the following locations.
-The sites

 will close on New Year's Day, and reopen on January 2.: